 We keep a copy of the handbook at the Library Reference Desk at all three Reynolds campuses.

-A crucial concept for the new MLA style is the concept of containers.
+Another crucial concept in the 8th edition of MLA style is the concept of containers.
 A container is the larger work that includes the source.
-A chapter is contained in a book; an article is contained in a periodical; an episode of a sitcom is contained in the series, etc. There are other changes in the 8th edition; to learn about them, click here.
+A chapter is contained in a book; an article is contained in a periodical; an episode of a sitcom is contained in the series, etc.

 Always check with your instructor on what format specifications to use for a particular class or assignment, especially when citing online resources including material found in library databases.